 12. Smartphone accessories

-Wearing a helmet is recommended especially during extreme rides.
-For long and sporty rides, you can use a lightweight MIPS helmet that has a precise adjustment to avoid excessive pressure around the head.
-This can cause unpleasant pain.
+Wearing a helmet is recommended especially during extreme outings.
+For long and sporty practices, you can equip yourself with a bike helmet from the best brands, lightweight, which has precise adjustment to avoid too much pressure around the head.
+This can cause uncomfortable pain.

 POC_Adventure_Storytelling_2021_31.jpg

-The helmet is extremely important in enduro biking for several reasons.
-First of all, enduro biking often involves technical and fast descents over rough terrain, which can greatly increase the risk of falls and accidents.
-Wearing a helmet can help protect the head in case of a collision with an object, a fall or an impact.
-In addition, enduro bike rides can take place in variable weather conditions, with muddy and slippery terrain.
-In these conditions, the risk of falling can increase, and wearing a helmet can help minimize the risk of head injury.
+The helmet is extremely important in enduro biking outings for several reasons.
+First, enduro biking often involves technical and fast descents on rough terrain, which can significantly increase the risk of falls and accidents.
+Wearing a helmet can help protect the head in case of a collision with an object, a fall, or an impact.
+Additionally, enduro biking outings can take place in variable weather conditions, with muddy and slippery terrain.
+In these conditions, the risk of falling can increase, and wearing a helmet can help minimize the risk of head injuries.

 POC-10520-Otocon%20Race%20MIPS5.jpeg

-For the practice of urban cycling a conventional helmet will suffice, but for better visibility by motorists.
-It is advisable to take a helmet that has a rear light.
-This light is higher than the light on the seatpost, so motorists will see you from further away and faster.
+For urban biking, a classic helmet will suffice, but for better visibility by motorists, it is recommended to choose a helmet that has a rear light.
+This light being higher than a seat post light, motorists will see you from further away and more quickly.

 POC-10540-Myelin1.jpg

-The cycling gloves meet multiple needs depending on the discipline.
-Short gloves need to be light and provide a good grip.
-With long gloves, it's important to make sure they are tactile so you can easily use your smartphone if needed.
+The bike gloves meet multiple needs depending on the disciplines.
+Short gloves should be lightweight and offer good grip.
+With long gloves, it is important to check that they are touch-sensitive so you can easily use your smartphone if needed.

-Gloves prevent pinching, chafing and blisters and the padded palm prevents pain and cushions shocks.
-To face the worst weather conditions or the cold you can equip yourself with Gore-tex gloves.
-These are waterproof, windproof gloves that wick away moisture despite their thermal interior.
+Gloves prevent pinching, friction, and blisters, and the padded palm prevents pain and absorbs shocks.
+To face the worst weather conditions or cold, you can equip yourself with Gore-tex gloves.
+These are waterproof, windproof gloves that wick moisture despite their thermal interior.
 In other words, these gloves keep your hands warm and dry.

-For enduro, it is advisable to wear gloves that have protected knuckles, to deal with branches and anything the trails will put in your way.
+For enduro, it is recommended to wear gloves that have protected knuckles, to face branches and anything the trails will throw in your way.

-For urban cycling, for your safety you can wear brightly colored gloves or gloves with reflective details for better visibility by motorists.
+For urban biking, for your safety, you can equip yourself with brightly colored gloves or with reflective details for better visibility by motorists.

 Road_1080x920_9.jpg

-Be careful, dark colors absorb the sun's rays which turn into heat.
-Therefore, choose light colors in summer and dark colors in winter.
+Be careful, dark colors absorb sunlight which turns into heat.
+Therefore, prefer light colors in summer and dark colors in winter.

-If the weather conditions are unstable, don't hesitate to take with you sleeves if the temperature drops or a raincoat if it starts to rain.
-It is very compact, light and easy to carry.very compact, light and easy to fold.
-Slip it into your back pocket, it won't get in your way.
+If weather conditions are unstable, do not hesitate to bring arm warmers if the temperature drops or a waterproof jacket if it starts to rain.
+Indeed, it is very compact, lightweight, and easy to fold.
+So slip it into your back pocket, it won't bother you.

 POC_Road_Storytelling_2021_18.jpg

-When mountain biking, even in hot weather, choose long sleeves to protect yourself in case of a fall but also from branches that can scratch you during your ride.
-During very intense enduro rides, it is advisable to wear at least a back protection to protect you in case of fall.
-In this case, it is necessary to wear a loose-fitting jersey and take a size above to not be cramped and keep a good freedom of movement.
-A water-repellent fabric is ideal for the outing in the forest.
-It will protect you from water projections and will keep you dry.
+In mountain biking, even in hot weather, prefer long sleeves to protect yourself in case of a fall but also from branches that can scratch you during your outing.
+During very intense enduro outings, it is advisable to wear at least a back protection to protect yourself in case of a fall.
+In this case, you should wear a loose jersey and take a size up to avoid being tight and to maintain good freedom of movement.
+A water-repellent fabric is ideal for forest outings.
+It will protect you from water splashes and keep you dry.

-In winter, a classic winter jacket can be sufficient, but it is preferable for long and intense outings to equip yourself with a Gore-tex jacket, because it will be windproof, waterproof, thermal and will evacuate moisture.
-It will keep you warm and dry.
+In winter, a classic winter jacket may suffice, but for long and intense outings, it is preferable to equip yourself with a Gore-tex jacket, as it will be windproof, waterproof, thermal, and will wick moisture.
+It will therefore keep you warm and dry.

 POC_52323_Ms_MotionRainJacket_04.jpeg

-On the road, in summer, short cycling shorts are ideal, but to avoid tanning marks you can wear different lengths of shorts and alternate.
-If the temperature drops, don't hesitate to take leggings with you.
+On the road, in summer, a short bib is ideal, to avoid tan lines you can equip yourself with different lengths of shorts and alternate.
+If the temperature drops, do not hesitate to bring leg warmers with you.
+To complete your road outfit, think of a road bike outfit specially designed for performance and comfort.

-In winter, a long, thermal, water-repellent bib short is ideal.
-It will keep you warm and protect you from a thin layer of rain.
-During heavy rain, your shorts will soak up water and may penalize your performance.
-In this case, choose the Gore-tex membrane.
+In winter, a long, thermal, and water-repellent bib will be ideal.
+It will keep you warm and protect you from a light layer of rain.
+In heavy rain, your bib will soak up water and may penalize your performance.
+In this case, prefer the Gore-tex membrane.

 POC_Road_Storytelling_2021_1.jpg

-The most important part of a cycling short is the chamois.
+In a bike short, the most important thing is the chamois pad.
 Indeed, it is the main factor of your comfort.
-If your saddle is already padded, you can use a basic cycling shorts, but if this is not the case and you practice a long effort, it is advisable to take a thick chamois, with a high performance padding or even top of the range.
+If your saddle is already padded, you can use a basic short, but if not and you are doing long efforts, it is advisable to take a thick chamois pad, with high-performance or even premium padding.

-In enduro, you have the choice.
-You can get shorts, pants, which have a built-in chamois or you can get an underwear with a chamois that you can put under your bottom.
+In enduro, you have a choice.
+You can equip yourself with shorts, pants that have an integrated chamois pad, or you can equip yourself with underwear with a chamois pad that you can wear under your bottoms.
+For those looking for excellence in off-road, complete your outfit with a quality MTB outfit.

 POC-10527-Otocon4.jpeg

-For urban cycling, waterproof pants will keep you dry, but it is important that they are not too wide to avoid discomfort and snagging at the bottom bracket.
+For urban biking, waterproof pants allow you to stay dry, but it is important that they are not too loose to avoid discomfort and getting caught in the pedals.

-For those who are not very comfortable with automatic pedals, simple sport sneakers can be sufficient.
-However, beware of laces that can get caught in the crankset and cause you to fall.
+For those who are not very comfortable with automatic pedals, simple sports shoes may suffice.
+However, be careful with the laces that can get caught in the pedals and make you fall.
+For cyclists wanting maximum efficiency, discover a range of high-performance bike shoes for every practice.

-For long, high-performance mountain biking or road rides, a lightweight pair of shoes with cleats and a BOA clamping system is ideal.
-It helps to maintain your footing and improve your performance.
-A double tightening system (BOA or scratch on the front) improves the tightening of your foot.
+For long and high-performance outings in MTB or on the road, a pair of lightweight shoes with cleats and a BOA tightening system is ideal.
+It helps to keep your foot in place and improve your performance.
+A double tightening (BOA or strap at the front) enhances the fit of your foot.

-For enduro rides, a pair of shoes with a boa system and a reinforced sole to absorb shocks will allow you to ride down any slope.
+For enduro outings, a pair of shoes with a boa system and a reinforced sole to absorb shocks will allow you to descend all slopes.
 Provided you have wide pedals that grip well.

 In winter, equip yourself with shoe covers to keep your feet warm and dry!